freibuis/IceWarpServer/README.md

 # IceWarpServer

-This a write of the orginal IceWarpApi that was here on github (deleted).
+This is a re-write of the original IceWarpApi that was here on github (deleted).
 The old verision use standard lib XMLRPC::Client.
-Unfortuantly this was slow and painful to work with.
+Unfortunately this was slow and painful to work with.

 This rewrite uses IceWarpServer .dll's/.so files using the FFI gem(https://github.com/ffi/ffi) to talk directly to the  IcewarpServer API.
 This is much faster and removes the heavy lifting.

 You will need to drop the api.dll (windows) or libapi.so (linux) into the project root folder.
-Linux might require so OS level dependices which I will list later.
+Linux might require so OS level dependencies which I will list later.
 The dll/so files are not included in this project.
 You can grab them from

   C:\Program Files\IceWarp\api.dll    windows 32 ruby